grafana/grafana/docs/sources/linking/data-links.md

 1. Enter a **Title**. **Title** is a human-readable label for the link that will be displayed in the UI.
 1. Enter the **URL** you want to link to.

    You can even add one of the template variables defined in the dashboard.
 Press Ctrl+Space or Cmd+Space and click in the **URL** field to see the available variables.
 By adding template variables to your panel link, the link sends the user to the right context, with the relevant variables already set.
-For more information, refer to [URL variables]({{< relref "../variables/variable-types/url-variables.md" >}}).
+For more information, refer to [Data link variables]({{< relref "data-link-variables.md" >}}).

 1. If you want the link to open in a new tab, then select **Open in a new tab**.
 1. Click **Save** to save changes and close the window.